Building a 3-phase signal generator circuit using the AVR ATmega16 microcontroller

 1- The used power supply is 12v DC (such as car batteries)

-2- The frequency of the output signals are 50hz.
+2- The frequency of the output signals is 50hz.

-3- The three signals have 120-degree difference in their phases.
+3- The three signals have a 120-degree difference in their phases.

 In attendant files, you can find the written program source with CodevisionAVR software.
 The design and simulation of the circuit (Figure 1) by Proteus software and also its PCB design with Altium designer to build the circuit.